-- Section 2: Describes the review and update of the BFMP-SYDNEY WATER. - Section 3: Outlines the statutory requirements applicable to the BFMP-SYDNEY WATER. - Section 4: Provides a revised assessment of the potential subsidence impacts and environmental consequences for Longwalls 305-307. - Section 5: Details the performance measures and indicators that will be used to assess the Project. - Section 6: Provides the detailed baseline data. - Section 7: Describes the monitoring program. - Section 8: Describes the management measures that will be implemented. - Section 9: Provides a contingency plan to manage any unpredicted impacts and their consequences.
+Section 2: Describes the review and update of the BFMP-SYDNEY WATER.

+Section 3: Outlines the statutory requirements applicable to the BFMP-SYDNEY WATER.

+Section 4: Provides a revised assessment of the potential subsidence impacts and environmental consequences for Longwalls 308-310.

+Section 5: Details the performance measures and indicators that will be used to assess the Project.

+Section 6: Provides the detailed baseline data.

+Section 7: Describes the monitoring program.

+1 The former Department of Planning, Industry and Environment (DPIE) was renamed to the Department of Planning and Environment (DPE) on 21 December 2021.
+References to DPIE have been retained throughout the remainder of this document.

-Metropolitan Coal - LW305-307 Built Features Management Plan - Sydney Water Revision No. BFMP_SYDWATER-R01-A Page 1 Document ID: Built Features Management Plan - SYDWATER
+s Metropolitan Coal - LW308-310 Built Features Management Plan - Sydney Water ĺ Revision No. BFMP_SYDWATER-R01-A ME-TSE-MNP-0090 Page 1 s Document ID: Built Features Management Plan - SYDWATER